jonocarroll/literate/README.md

   alternative <- match.arg(alternative)
 ```

+In the above `checking` block, the description (trivial for now) would describe why certain cases are being tested, or why certain conditions are likely to be encountered.
+This might even link to a `%%conditionalreturn` block.
+The `basecase` tag refers to the next piece of code to be evaluated in sequence.

 ## Installation:

 For now, this is not quite a package, but it's coming along.
 Purely proof of concept on the one file for now.